 Dropping Below Full-Time Studies

-Any F-1 student who intends to take a temporary leave of absence for personal reasons during a semester in which he or she is registered or travel abroad must notify and consult the Office of International Services.
+Any F-1 student who intends to take a temporary leave of absence or travel abroad during a semester in which he or she is registered must notify and consult the Office of International Services ahead of time.

-Before traveling abroad, F-1 students should check the expiration dates on their passport and visa, and obtain a new travel endorsement on the I-20 Form by the DSO, if needed.
+Before traveling abroad, F-1 students should check the expiration dates on their passport and visa and obtain a new travel endorsement on the I-20 Form from the International Student Advisor or Designated School Official (DSO), if needed.
 If the visa is expired or will expire while the student is abroad, he or she may need to renew it while abroad in order to re-enter the U.S. in F-1 status.

 Coursework Outside the United States